 Perhaps nowhere in the world are deals completed in a more public arena and a more uncertain environment than in the movie business.
 In order to make a movie, many individuals take part - actors, directors, producers, agents, financiers, studio executives, and lawyers, among others.
+It takes many of these individuals to convince the studio executives to "greenlight" a film.
+Greenlighting means the studio decides to go ahead with the film's production, though there is no guarantee that it will ever be exhibited in theaters.

-The conventional wisdom (see Lazerus, 1985) is that a movie needs a name actor - a movie "star" - to make a movie financially successful, though other researchers (De Vany & Walls, 1999; Ravid, 1999) state that having a star in a movie does not insure financial success.
+The conventional wisdom (see Lazerus, 1985) is that a movie needs a name actor -a movie "star" - to make a movie financially successful, though other researchers (De Vany & Walls, 1999; Ravid, 1999) state that having a star in a movie does not insure financial success.
 There have been many movies where top name actors have starred and the movie has flopped, and other movies where there were no top actors and the movies were tremendous successes financially.

 There is much research on the movie business; however, most of it is qualitative; little quantitative research has looked at the importance of various social actors in the making of movies.
 Although decision-making has received much scrutiny in business and social science literatures, deal-making, a specific type of decision-making, has not.
+Therefore, before one can understand the intricacies of deal-making in the movie business, a review of decision-making and deal-making is necessary.